-Staying alive in the wild include emergency shelter building.
+Staying alive in the wild you must learn emergency shelter building.
 The Debris Hut is an example of a survival shelter that can be built without saw or ax.
-All you need is an abundance of debris at hand.
+All that is needed is an abundance of debris close by.
 Make sure the spot you choose for your debris hut is plentiful in leaf litter.
 The lack of leaf debris will make this shelter useless in wet and wintry conditions.
 Emergency survival shelter training will prepare you.

 Some shelters can be built with no tools.
 These are important survival skills to learn.

 During freezing conditions when enough snow is available the snow cave will save your life.
 Especially if you need shelter above timberline.
 On the ridge of a mountain for example.
 The best way to dig a snow cave is with a snow shovel.
 But, if you don't have a snow shovel, you can use emergency snowshoes, tent poles, or your hands to dig.

 For shelters to be effective, plenty of material on hand.
 As an example, lean-to shelters use large amounts of firewood in cold conditions to heat the Lean too.

 - A good rule of thumb is to estimate the amount firewood you will use, then double or triple that amount.

 Shelters built-in low areas along rivers and streams will flood.
 Standing dead trees, stinging insects, and poisonous plants all pose a risk to the unwary.
 So, a good shelter in a poor location is still a poor shelter.
 Survival skills teach you this.